Can I reduce my risk of vascular dementia?

 The word ‘dementia’ covers a range of symptoms that impact daily life and can include memory loss and difficulty with thinking, problem solving and language.
 With vascular dementia, these symptoms appear due to brain damage caused by a reduced supply of blood to brain cells.

-Common symptoms can include slowness of thought, problems concentrating, changes to mood, personality or behaviour, feeling disoriented or confused, and difficulty with walking and balance.
+Common symptoms of vascular dementia can include slowness of thought, problems concentrating, changes to mood, personality or behaviour, feeling disoriented or confused, and difficulty with walking and balance.

 What causes vascular dementia?